Address: Phoenix Parkway, Corby, NN17 5DT

 Contact details can be found here

-As well as covering the town and its 70,000 population, the station covers the surrounding rural area including the villages of Collyweston, Easton on the Hill and Rockingham.
-On average, the station will have to deal with about 600 incidents every year.
+As well as covering the town and its 75,000 population, crews cover the surrounding rural area including the villages of Collyweston, Easton on the Hill and Rockingham.

-The station at Corby, which opened in February 1996, is open 24/7 thanks to the large number of wholetime firefighters at its disposal.
-There are no on-call firefighters at the station, but the building’s facilities can be used by police colleagues when needed.
+The station is open 24/7 thanks to the large number of wholetime firefighters at its disposal.
+There are no on-call firefighters, and the building’s facilities can be used by police colleagues when needed.